InfOmics/stardust/README.md

 spotPositions = read.table("./spot_coordinates.txt",row.names=1,header = TRUE)

 # execute stardust passing to the method the count matrix, spot position and the weight of spatial information relative to the transcriptional similarity (spaceWeight can be a real number between 0 and 1)
-output <- StardustOnSeurat(countMatrix = MouseKidney, spotPositions = MouseKidneyCoord, spaceWeight = 0.75)
+output <- StardustOnSeurat(countMatrix = countMatrix, spotPositions = spotPositions, spaceWeight = 0.75)

 # get the vector of cluster identities for each spot
 clusters_identities = output@active.ident